expo/expo/docs/pages/versions/unversioned/react-native/panresponder.md

 By default, `PanResponder` holds an `InteractionManager` handle to block long-running JS events from interrupting active gestures.

-It provides a predictable wrapper of the responder handlers provided by the [gesture responder system](https://reactnative.dev/docs/gesture-responder-system).
+It provides a predictable wrapper of the responder handlers provided by the [gesture responder system](https://reactnative.dev/docs/0.64/gesture-responder-system).
 For each handler, it provides a new `gestureState` object alongside the native event object:

 ```js
 onPanResponderMove: (event, gestureState) => {};
 ```

-A native event is a synthetic touch event with form of [PressEvent](https://reactnative.dev/docs/pressevent).
+A native event is a synthetic touch event with form of [PressEvent](pressevent.md).

 A `gestureState` object has the following:

-- `stateID` - ID of the gestureState- persisted as long as there at least one touch on screen
+- `stateID` - ID of the gestureState- persisted as long as there's at least one touch on screen
 - `moveX` - the latest screen coordinates of the recently-moved touch
 - `moveY` - the latest screen coordinates of the recently-moved touch
 - `x0` - the screen coordinates of the responder grant